ihmeuw/vivarium_research/docs/source/onboarding_resources/contributing/index.rst

 ----------------------

 Once you've made your modifications, you can build them to see how they look.
-Often, people use Miniconda for building pages.
+You'll do this within the conda environment you created above.
+Often, people use the terminal Miniconda for this step.
 More information can be found in this page for :ref:`computing tools <computing_interfaces>`.

 Use these commands to build your page with edits: